boss507104/CSC-HPC-Guide/python-environment/machine-learning-environment.md

 module avail cmake
 ```

-Load the compiler modules required by the affected package before starting the Tykky build.
+Load the compiler modules required by the affected package before starting the build.

 ### The Build Takes Too Long

 Request a longer interactive allocation appropriate for the CSC system and partition.

-Avoid running environment builds directly on a login node.
+Avoid running dependency compilation or environment builds directly on a login node.

 ---